tbrockman/tbrockman.github.io/_posts/2020-11-01-hello-world.md

 Frantically, realizing I had goofed, I sought to contact the author in an e-mail and apologize for my lack of tact:
 > **Theo:**
 >
 > Hey!
-I recently found out about Utterances and was super excited to implement it into my own website as I work through a redesign, and then became curious as to how things worked on the backend to prevent things like people maliciously spamming Github issue creation using the API token that the API provides to the client.
+I recently found out about Utterances and was super excited to implement it into my own website as I work through a redesign, and then became curious as to how things worked on the backend to prevent things like people maliciously spamming GitHub issue creation using the API token that the API provides to the client.
 >
-> Not to cause you too much alarm or anything, and perhaps you're already aware of this, but the way the backend is currently setup allows anyone to take that token and create arbitrarily many Github issues on any configured repositories, proof of the vulnerability here: [https://github.com/utterance/utterances/issues/380](https://github.com/utterance/utterances/issues/380) (sorry for testing this out in a public place, in retrospect I realize this wasn't very tactful and I didn't think about it until after it was already done)
+> Not to cause you too much alarm or anything, and perhaps you're already aware of this, but the way the backend is currently setup allows anyone to take that token and create arbitrarily many GitHub issues on any configured repositories, proof of the vulnerability here: [https://github.com/utterance/utterances/issues/380](https://github.com/utterance/utterances/issues/380) (sorry for testing this out in a public place, in retrospect I realize this wasn't very tactful and I didn't think about it until after it was already done)
 >
-> That said, I'm very passionate about the project, and if Github doesn't have any plans to adopt Utterances directly into Github pages or anything that would make my work obsolete, I would love to help address the vulnerability!
+> That said, I'm very passionate about the project, and if GitHub doesn't have any plans to adopt Utterances directly into GitHub pages or anything that would make my work obsolete, I would love to help address the vulnerability!

 The author did not initially believe this to be an issue: